Share this Article

 Don't have a guarantor?
 The rental experts at Triplemint, a Brick Underground partner, can help you navigate the market and find a great apartment to rent without one.
 Sign up here to take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent.
 Bonus: The agents at Triplemint are a delight to deal with.

 One important consideration, however, is the legality of the operation.
-You don’t want to find your unit abruptly shut down like hundreds of Bedly tenants recently did.
-It’s illegal to rent a single room in a co-living space.
-You'll want to do some due diligence on the company to make sure it is legal, as well as make sure all your roommates are on the lease and the unit is properly set up for fire safety.
+You don’t want to find your unit abruptly shut down like hundreds of Bedly tenants did.
+You should know it’s illegal to rent a single room in a co-living space—all roommates need to be on a lease.
+You'll also want to do some due diligence on the company to make sure it is legal and the unit is properly set up for fire safety.
+Basement and windowless apartments are not legal—or safe.

 Shop around for the right landlord